serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     destinations: # optional, destinations for async invocations
       onSuccess: functionName # function name or ARN of a target (externally managed lambda, EventBridge event bus, SQS queue or SNS topic)
       onFailure: xxx:xxx:target # function name or ARN of a target (externally managed lambda, EventBridge event bus, SQS queue or SNS topic)
+    fileSystemConfig:
+      arn: arn:aws:elasticfilesystem:us-east-1:111111111111:access-point/fsap-a1a1a1a1a1a1a1a1a # ARN of EFS Access Point
+      localMountPath: /mnt/example # path under which EFS will be mounted and accessible by Lambda function
     events: # The Events that trigger this Function
       - http: # This creates an API Gateway HTTP endpoint which can be used to trigger this function.
 Learn more in "events/apigateway"
           path: users/create # Path for this endpoint